BaptisteLalanne/ANTLR4-C-Compiler/README.md

 The script run valgrind with our binary on very c-like file as input.
 As ANTLR4 parser involves memory leaks when a syntax error is encountered, a test file which doesn't compile is not analyzed with valgrind (we "skip" it).

-For each test, there is three possibles cases :
+For each test, there are three possibles cases :
 - TEST OK,
 - TEST INVALID
 - TEST SKIPPED